Read Song of Solomon 1

 The Song of Solomon is a poem of love.
-The Book praises the mutual love between a husband and wife and thereby teaches us to honor married love.
+It reveals the mutual love that should exist between husband and wife and thereby teaches us to honor marriage as a gift from the Creator.
+It is God who created the institution of marriage.
+He did this in the very beginning.

-The reading of this Song should lead us to praise the Creator who made the human body.
-It was God who led Eve, the first bride, to Adam her admiring bridegroom.
-Seeing and experiencing the purity and holiness of this earthly bond of love instituted by God will also lead us to a better understanding of and appreciation for the love relationship which is heavenly and eternal — the love relationship that should exist in the believer's heart toward his Lord and His Church.
+God gives us two beautiful examples of pure, simple love in Scripture.
+It was God who led Eve, the first bride, to her admiring bridegroom and they became man and . . . wife (Gen. 2:22-25).
+A respect for the purity and holiness of the physical bond of love as seen through the eyes of God will also lead us to a better appreciation for the love relationship that should exist in the believer's heart toward His Lord.

-Herein is love, not that we loved God, but that He loved us, and sent His Son to be the propitiation (atonement) for our sins (I John 4:10).
+Herein is love, not that we loved God, but that He loved us, and sent His Son to be the propitiation for our sins.
+Beloved, if God so loved us, we ought also to love one another. . . .
+We love Him, because He first loved us (I John 4:10-11,19).

 Thought for Today: